foxlox/GIUDA/README.md

 # GIUDA
 Ask a TGS on behalf of another user without password

-Scenario: you are Local Administrator and there is a logged a User you want to Impersonate!
+Scenario: you are Local Administrator and there is a logged User you want to Impersonate!

 Required: Local Administrator and a Domain Admin Logged (or Disconnected).
 In this guide the Domain Admin User is CALIPENDULA\fagiolo